skjolber/mockito-soap-cxf/README.md

 # mockito-soap-cxf
-SOAP web-service mocking utility which creates real service endpoints on local ports.
+SOAP web-service mocking utility which creates real service endpoints on local ports - offering traffic over HTTP.

 Users will benefit from
- * full stack behaviour testing
+ * full stack testing
    * interceptors
    * handlers
- * simple bootstrap
+ * simple mock setup
  * SOAP fault helper

 all with the regular advantages of Mockito.